davidmoreno/onion/README.rst

 Threads support
 ---------------

-Currently there is basic threads support.
+Currently there are two threads modes.
 It can be set the server to be created as threaded (O_THREADED), and it will create a new thread per connection.
 There is no data protection as on the listen phase there should not be any change to onion structures.